 The Twin Cities have a unique, multicultural community with 3.3 million residents from all backgrounds.
 Our region is comprised of a diverse, expansive network of corps members and alumni.
 Nineteen percent of our corps and 16 percent of alums identify as people of color, and more than one-fifth come from low-income background.
 Our alums span across all sectors in the Twin Cities’ community, from teachers to policy and advocacy leaders.

-Minnesota's graduation rate for Hispanic students, the worst in the country
+Minnesota's graduation rate for Hispanic students, third worst in the country

-Low-income students in St. Paul are proficient in reading
+Low-income students in St. Paul pass state proficiency exams in math

-Gap in math proficiency between Black and white students in Minneapolis Public Schools
+Gap in reading proficiency between Black and white students in Minneapolis Public Schools

 Things to Do in the Twin Cities